TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! note "This guide is created and maintained by *who will maintain it?*"

-So what is the best way to set up the Custom Formats and which one to use with which scores to get French and English Audio?
+So what is the best way to set up the Custom Formats and which one to use with which scores to get German and English Audio?

-Keep in mind that most releases are MULTi (understand DUAL audio, original and French audio) and it will be difficult to only have German audio, unless you are only looking for German movies.

 Regarding quality there isn't a best setup, it depends on your setup (hardware devices) and your own personal preferences.